-12. Proposed amendments to the CM SEPP
+12. PROPOSED AMENDMENTS TO THE CM SEPP

-Council flagged our intent to submit a planning proposal for amendment of Coastal Wetlands mapping in the State Environmental Planning Policy (Coastal Management) 2018.
-(CM SEPP) in the Stage 1 Scoping Study for the ECMP.
+Council flagged our intent to submit a planning proposal for amendment of the Coastal Wetlands mapping of the CM SEPP in the Manning River ECMP Scoping Study (Annexure A).
 We engaged Locale Consulting to prepare evidence for the planning proposal for the Manning River ECMP and Old Bar-Manning Point CMP Planning Areas.
-Their report Recommendations and evidence to support a future Planning Proposal to amend the CM SEPP - Coastal Wetlands (Locale Consulting 2021) is provided in Annexure M. It covers both coastal wetlands and littoral rainforest, noting there is no littoral rainforest in the Manning River ECMP Planning Area.
+Their report is provided in Annexure M: Recommendations and evidence to support a future Planning Propsal to amend the CM SEPP (Locale Consulting 2021).
+It covers both coastal wetlands and littoral rainforest, noting there is no littoral rainforest in the Manning River ECMP Planning Area.